mateuszmalinowski/visual_turing_test-tutorial/README.md

 Main file: visual_turing_test.ipynb

 The tutorial should be run on a Linux machine.
+Please also make sure that all Installation requirements are fullfiled and you have similar versions of Theano and Keras (see 'Tested on').

 Please contact mmalinow@mpi-inf.mpg.de if you encounter any problems.

 # Kraino - Keras-based RNN for Visual Turing Test
 Keras implementation of the 'Ask Your Neurons'.